gauravver13/sketch-flow/README.md

 TODO: Untill this point, add a react native application also and make this a cli and deploy this into npm package house.

 <!-- It should take not more than 20 mins: -->
-7. Write the signup, signin, create-room endpoint.
+7. Write the signup, signin, create-room endpoint. done
 8. Write the middlewares that decode the token and gate the create-room eP.
 9. Decode the token in the webSocket server as well, Send the token to the webSocket server in a query param for now

 <!-- This should take 20 mins only -->
 10. Initialize a new `db` package where you write the schema of the project,
 11. Import the db package in http layer and start putting things in the DB.
-12. Add a Common Package where we add the Zod Schema and the JWT_SECRET!
+12. Add a Common Package where we add the Zod Schema and the JWT_SECRET! done